syncfusion-content/blazor-docs/blazor/pivot-table/tool-bar.md

     public void FetchReport(FetchReportArgs args)
     {
         args.ReportName = this.reportName.ToArray();
-        // Set the default report name to load it in the pivot table. args.DefaultReportName = "Default Report";
+        // Set the default report name to load it in the pivot table on initial rendering. if(onInit)
+        {
+            args.DefaultReportName = "Default Report";
+        }
     }

     // Method to load the selected report.